 3. Irregular periods

-Throughout the menopausal transition, it is normal to have irregular or missed periods.
-Eventually, a female will stop having periods entirely.
+Throughout the menopausal transition, it is natural to have irregular or missed periods.
+Eventually, a person

 4. Mood changes

-Mood changes are unpredictable shifts in mood that are not related to life events.
+Mood changes are unpredictable shifts in mood unrelated to life events.
 They can cause someone to feel suddenly sad, weepy, or angry.
 Mood changes

 5. Breast soreness